 Exercise Psychology Laboratory

 The Exercise Psychology Laboratory was created in 2016 by Dr. Paul Loprinzi.
-Our laboratory includes doctoral, masters, and undergraduate researchers focused on designing and conducting research to address our mission of examining psychosocial determinants of physical activity and evaluating the effects of exercise on psychological function, cognition, and emotional regulation.
+Our laboratory includes doctoral, masters, and undergraduate researchers focused on designing and conducting research to address our mission of examining the effects of exercise on cognitive function, particularly memory function.
 Our group promotes a welcoming, encouraging and positive collaborative environment to address our laboratory’s mission.